dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 Key                      | Description
 -------------------------|-----------------------------
 filePath                 | The path and file name of a wkhtmltopdf.exe compatible executable. additionalArguments      | Additional arguments that should be passed to the wkhtmltopdf executable.
+For example, pass `--enable-local-file-access` if you are building on a local file system.
+This will ensure that the supporting *.js and *.css files are loaded when rendering the HTML being converted to PDF.

 ## 4. Supported File Mapping Format